tillitis/tkey-ssh-agent/README.md

 (in the tillitis-key1 repository).

-`tkey-sign` is used in a similar way, assuming `tkey-runapp` has been used to load the signerapp:
+`tkey-sign` is used in a similar way, assuming `tkey-runapp` has been used to load the signer app:

 ```
 ./tkey-sign --port /dev/pts/1 --file file-with-message-to-sign